MicrosoftDocs/power-pages-docs/power-pages-docs/security/disable-anonymous-access.md

 ﻿---
-title:  Governance control to disable anonymous access
+title:  Use governance controls to disable anonymous access
-description: Learn how you can disable anonymous access at the site level.
+description: Learn how you can disable site-level anonymous access.
 author: nageshbhat-msft
 ms.topic: conceptual
 ms.custom: